The Group Structure of Pivot and Loop Complementation on Graphs and Set Systems: Consequences for Simple Graphs

 \section{Consequences for Simple Graphs}

 In this section we consider simple graphs, i.e., undirected graphs without loops or parallel edges.
-Local complementation was first studied on simple graphs \cite{kotzig1968}: local complementation $*\{u\}$ on a vertex $u$ complements the edges in the neighbourhood of $u$, thus it is the same operation as for graphs (loops allowed) except that applicability is not dependent on the presence of a loop on $u$, and neither are loops added or removed in the neighbourhood.
-Also edge complementation $*\{u,v\}$ on edge $\{u,v\}$ for simple graphs is defined as for graphs, inverting certain sets of edges, cf. Figure~\ref{fig:pivot}, but again the absence of loops is no (explicit) requirement for applicability.
+Local complementation was first studied on simple graphs \cite{kotzig1968}: local complementation on a vertex $u$, by abuse of notation denoted by $*\{u\}$, complements the edges in the neighbourhood of $u$, thus it is the same operation as for graphs (loops allowed) except that applicability is not dependent on the presence of a loop on $u$, and neither are loops added or removed in the neighbourhood.
+Also edge complementation $*\{u,v\}$ on edge $\{u,v\}$ for simple graphs is defined as for graphs, inverting certain sets of edges, cf. Figure~\ref{fig:pivot}, but again the absence of loops is not an (explicit) requirement for applicability.

+The ``curious'' identity ${}*\{u,v\} = {}*\{u\}*\{v\}*\{u\}$ for simple graphs shown by Bouchet~\cite[Corollary~8.2]{bouchet1988} and found in standard textbooks, see, e.g., \cite[Theorem~8.10.2]{AGT_godsil_2001}, can be proven by a straightforward (but slightly tedious) case analysis involving $u$, $v$ and all possible combinations of their neighbours.
+Here it is obtained, cf. Proposition~\ref{prop:class_uvu_vuv}, as a consequence of Theorem~\ref{thm:main_result_matroids}.